Key Concepts

 Tier: 2

 What it is The state where the loop produces an output that passes Physics and satisfies the Mission Object’s acceptance criteria.
 The opposite is thrashing: iteration count goes up, but errors do not decrease.
+Operationally, convergence means moving toward near-optimal states for declared objectives, constraints, and budgets.

 Why it matters It lets you distinguish productive loops (moving toward PASS) from waste (spinning without progress), and it gives you a clear stop condition.